Research

-My recent research has resulted in discovering a new class of finite element methods, called DPG* methods, and classifying a large category of related methods, called discrete least-squares methods (DLS methods).
-In addition, I have written general and portable software for high-order and adaptive simulations and applied my work to several structural, fluid, and wave mechanics problems.
-I am currently interested in applying my work to problems at the frontiers of science and engineering research by expanding on state-of-the-art techniques in optimal control, uncertainty quantification, and high performance computing.
+My Ph.D. work ended in the discovery of a new class of finite element methods called DPG* methods, as well as in classifying a nebulous category of methods called discrete least-squares methods (DLS methods).
+In addition, I wrote software for high-order adaptive computer simulations and developed specific for methods structural, fluid, and wave mechanics problems.

 Numerical Methods

-Much of my PhD research, supervised by Leszek Demkowicz, was spent focusing on discontinuous Petrov-Galerkin finite element methods (DPG methods) which have been used extensively in engineering and scientific applications.
-Since beginning my postdoctoral research, I have been focused on an emerging approach to finite element analysis which has been dubbed the "surrogate matrix methodology."
-In additional, as part of my role in the EU's Horizon 2020 research and innovation program ExaQUte, my research has also included shape optimization under uncertainty, multilevel Monte Carlo methods, and turbulent inlet generation for large eddy simulation.
-The following summaries only pertain to my contributions to the field of finite element methods.
+Much of my PhD research, supervised by Leszek Demkowicz, was spent focusing on discontinuous Petrov-Galerkin finite element methods (DPG methods).
+In my early postdoctoral work, I focused in part on a non-standard approach to finite element analysis which was dubbed the "surrogate matrix methodology."
+During my subsequent academic positions, my interests grew to include stochastic optimization, scientific machine learning, numerical relativity, and turbulence modeling.
+The following summaries only pertain to my early contributions to the field of finite element analysis.

 DPG* Methods